2020 offered all of us unexpected challenges.

 I needed a new dress.

 But this isn’t Sydney.
 This is Australia’s remote tropical Far North and there aren’t many shops to choose from.
-During a pandemic, there are even less.
+During a pandemic, there are even fewer.
 It was too late for online shopping and the nearest shopping centre is 200kms to the north and 300kms to the south of my house.
-I clocked up many miles searching every shop in Townsville and Cairns, and I found absolutely nothing!
+I clocked up many miles searching every shop in Townsville and Cairns, and I found absolutely nothing.

 I combed through a dozen thrift shops, but I didn’t find anything even vaguely appropriate.
 Low supplies of second-hand clothes was another side effect of the pandemic I hadn’t expected.

 A week out from my TED talk, I finally found it in the Red Cross charity shop.
 A beautiful sleeveless red dress in almost my size.
 In the change room mirror it looked perfect.

 I left it in Townsville for the week to get it dry cleaned.
 The dry cleaning cost more than the dress!

 When I picked it up the day before my talk, I didn’t think to try it on.
 The only thing on my mind at this stage was my talk.
 I was rehearsing like a crazy woman by now, speaking endlessly to myself, in the streets, in the car, in the swimming pool.